 The Act was passed on the recommendations of the Rowlatt Committee and named after its president, British judge Sir Sidney Rowlatt.

-This act effectively authorized the government to imprison any person suspected of terrorism living in the Raj for up to two years without a trial and gave the imperial authorities power to deal with all revolutionary activities.
+This act effectively authorized the government to imprison any person suspected of terrorism living in the Raj for up to two years without a trial and gave the imperial authorities the power to deal with all revolutionary activities.

 The legislation provided for stricter control of the press, arrests without warrant, and indefinite detention without trial.